VNet and subnets

 - 3 x /19 private subnet for DW

 - 3 x /19 private subnet for Data Lake and Data Hub

 - 3 x /24 public subnet

-For more information, refer to VNet and subnet planning.
+For more information about VNet and subnets, refer to VNet and subnet planning.